Vyral/base-template/_drafts/how-say-rhino-helps-landlords-and-renters.md

 {% include youtube.html %}

-Say Rhino is a security deposit alternative that can help both landlords and renters—here’s how.
+<center>Say Rhino is a security deposit alternative that can help both landlords and renters—here’s how.</center>

 What is Say Rhino and how can it benefit buyers, investors, renters, and landlords?